donnyquixotic/bash-jobprocessor/README.md

 The job processor parses a text file containing a list of jobs.
 Each job has a program of executable bash commands, and an optional list of parent jobs (dependencies) that need to be executed beforehand.
 The jobs are processed to determine dependencies and executed accordingly.
 When possible, jobs are executed concurrently.

-The program can be run standalone to process a single file or can optionally run as a Node/Express server to upload files and check job status via an API.
+The program can be run standalone to process a single file or can optionally run as a Node/Express server to upload files and check current job status using an API.

 ## Getting Started